Impact of the COVID-19 pandemic on the arts and cultural heritage: Libraries and archives

 Libraries and archives faced different situations, from maintaining a full service with some restrictions, through providing minimal services, to complete closure.
 The Institute of Museum and Library Services noted that the risk of coronavirus transmission from paper was low, according to medical journal publications.
 Therefore, the International Federation of Library Associations noted that some libraries had imposed a wait period before handling returned books, while others have made it clear that no-one is expected to return borrowed books until things return to normal.
 Librarians for whom providing continued services became even more important during the pandemic included those managing medical libraries, in prisons, and in aged care facilities.
 Many public libraries cancelled programmes which would see people spend longer periods together.
 Others closed public reading rooms or only allowed people to collect requested books on appointment, with a drive-through, or providing delivery service to especially vulnerable community groups.
 Such "book taxi" delivery services were begun by municipal library services in such diverse places as in Svalbard, Norway, Godoy Cruz, Argentina, and all across Portugal.
 The Library of Al-Abbas Holy Shrine in Iraq launched a remote lending service for researchers giving access to electronic resources.
 Recognising the demand from people who had previously not registered for a library card in person, many libraries—including the national libraries of Morocco and of Estonia—removed the requirement or created an eMembership system.

 In a repurposing of technical equipment, public libraries across Lithuania with 3D printers created face shields for medical personnel and "hands-free door handles" for local shops, while the national library donated 3,000 new laptops (originally intended for local libraries) to schoolchildren without a computer at home.
-Meanwhile, the Kenya National Library Service's computer lab has been converted to become the Taita Taveta County data-entry and analysis centre for COVID-19 tests.
+Meanwhile, the Kenya National Library Service's computer lab has been converted to a Taita Taveta County data-entry and analysis centre for COVID-19 tests.